 Numerous successful targeted therapies were developed based on basic science done in UCLA laboratories and later clinical research with UCLA patients.
 A few of the more well-known therapies include: Herceptin, a targeted breast cancer drug and the first approved treatment that attacks cancer at its genetic roots; Gleevec, a once-a-day pill that targets a common form of adult leukemia called chronic myelogenous leukemia, or CML; Sprycel, also a pill that targets CML; Tarceva, a targeted lung cancer drug; and Avastin, a targeted drug for colorectal cancer and lung cancer.
 These treatments are just the most well-known of JCCC’s firsts.
-Since 2014, the U.S. Food & Drug Administration (FDA) has approved 18 therapies that were developed through research conducted in UCLA labs or clinical trials in UCLA Health clinics.
+Since 2014, the U.S. Food & Drug Administration (FDA) has approved 22 therapies that were developed through research conducted in UCLA labs or clinical trials in UCLA Health clinics.
 With a membership of more than 500 physicians and scientists, JCCC is one of the largest comprehensive cancer centers in the nation.
-There are over 400 active clinical trials focused on cancer care that are currently enrolling patients at UCLA.
+The UCLA Health JCCC has over 500 active cancer clinical trials at any given time that are enrolling patients, and offers many of these trials not only to residents of Los Angeles County but at partner institutions and affiliate sites across the country.
 The Center’s depth allows them to offer a wide array of benefits to patients.
-In 2023, the U.S. News & World Report best hospital specialty rankings named the UCLA Health Jonsson Comprehensive Cancer Center No. 1 in both California and the Los Angeles metropolitan area and No. 4 in hospital cancer care in the country.
+In 2024, UCLA Health Jonsson Comprehensive Cancer Center has once again been recognized as a top 10 center in the nation for cancer care by U.S. News & World Report and has a long record of excellence by this and other measures.

 For more information, please visit the JCCC site.